 As a civilisation, we are going through times, as humanity struggles to cope up with this pandemic of Coronavirus, or scientifically termed as COVID–19.

-As I write this piece, worldwide, the number of cases has crossed 1 million, and the number of fatalities has crossed 55,000.
+As I write this piece, worldwide, the number of cases have crossed 1 million, and the number of fatalities have crossed 55,000.
 The number of cases and the deaths have been following the proverbial hockey stick curve.
 We have forgotten what we used to converse before the corona pandemic.
 The first thing we do after getting up in the morning involves checking the updates on the BI interface as to how the epidemic is growing.

 It is not the first time that a virus has threatened us.
 There have been cases of SARS and Swine flu.
-Taiwan can be an apt case study about how, despite being the next-door neighbor of China, has contained the virus.
-Due to proximity, there is a constant flux of people traveling to and from between the two countries.
+Taiwan can be an apt case study about how, despite being the next-door neighbour of China, has contained the virus.
+Due to proximity, there is a constant flux of people travelling to and from between the two countries.
 As soon as WHO published the news of pneumonia from unascertained causes, Taiwan, armed with their previous knowledge and experience of dealing with the SARS pandemic, was quick to act on it.
 Officials were planted at all the entry points and were also made to board the planes carrying people into Taiwan.

 How various data sources are being used to contain pandemics like COVID-19

 The whole world has taken a cue out of their book and is using AI-powered systems to detect the disease.
 The symptoms are weighted, for example, temperature, respiratory problems, etc. are scored and measured to understand and identify probable diseases.